“You can’t judge someone’s internal state by their external attributes.”

 January 2019 | St. Martin’s Press

-The basic gist is this: 28-year-old makeup artist Jess, needs some cash because living in NYC is expensive AF while also trying to cover the medical bills of her brain-damaged younger sister.
+The basic gist is this: Makeup artist Jess needs money ASAP because between living in NYC is expensive and trying to cover the medical bills of her brain-damaged younger sister, she’s barely getting by.
 She overhears from a client a way to make a quick $500.
 All she has to do is participate in a psychological study on morality and ethics conducted by Dr. Shields, a highly respected psychologist and professor who charges a cool $425 an hour for her services.

 Based on the answers Jess – also known as Subject 52 – gives during the question period, Dr. Shields determines she’s a perfect candidate to help with the next step of the study, which will focus on cheating spouses and requires real-life experiments with unsuspecting people.
 For every task Jess completes in the outside world – flirting with a married man at a bar, approaching a married man at a museum – she is given large payouts from the good doctor.
 The big cheques are enough to keep her from asking too many questions about what she’s doing and why… for a while.

-Very quickly things take a devious and twisted turn that involves Dr. Shields own husband and a previous study participant, Subject 5, who died by suicide.
+Quickly things take a devious and twisted turn that involves Dr. Shields’ own husband and a previous study participant, Subject 5, who died by suicide.

 Though Jess is falling deeper under a spell of infatuation (not in a sexual way, but that would have made things very interesting) with the beautiful, smart and well-dressed Dr. Shields, she’s also concerned that what she’s participating in might not be on the up-and-up.
-Slowly, Jess and Dr. Shields morph into semi-unreliable narrators as the POVs switch throughout the story.
+Slowly, Jess and Dr. Shields morph into duelling unreliable narrators as the POVs switch throughout the story.
 Is Dr. Shields some kind of evil mastermind?
 What happened to Subject 5?
-Or is Jess just losing her mind?
+Or is Jess just losing her mind to paranoia?

 So, while other readers thought it was boring or that the twists weren’t extravagant enough, I really appreciated the slow and quiet precision with which this book operated because it felt very true to the character orchestrating the plot.

-I did sometimes I find the revelations to be a bit a jumbled or unclear, and it would take me an extra beat to figure out how something fit together with the overall plot progression.
-I think this was because this kind of info was given without the kind of explosive twisty scene one tends to expect from a thriller.
-It was a quiet presenting of new information that required more thinking to place together, instead of being one big twist that was slapped upside your head, meant to knock you over.
+I did sometimes find the revelations to be a bit jumbled, and it would take me an extra beat to figure out how something fit within the overall plot progression.
+I think this was because the info was given without the kind of explosive twisty scene one tends to expect from a thriller.
+It was a quiet presentation of new information that required more thinking to piece together, instead of being one big twist that was slapped upside your head, meant to knock you over.

-The plot came across more like puzzle pieces being gently laid into place, revealing the bigger, darker picture bit by little bit.
-And it happened in such a focussed, subtle way that it felt like a continual pull of suspense, and less like shocks and thrills.
+The plot came across like puzzle pieces being gently laid into place, revealing the bigger, darker picture bit by little bit.
+And it happened in such a focused, subtle way that I felt a continual pull of suspense.
 It was thrilling, but I would say mostly for those who are fascinated with human nature and manipulation.
-Which are, like, two of my favourite things to get into.
+Which are, like, two of my favourite things.

-Beyond the plot, I really enjoyed the authors’ writing style.
+I really enjoyed the authors’ writing style.
 It had an easy, natural flow to the prose.
-The information being presented felt smooth and transitional, while still being gripping.
 It was detailed, but without being overbearing or boring.
 Anything mentioned – what a character was wearing for example – always elevated the personality of a character or the atmosphere of the situation.
-It didn’t seem like detail for the sake of control.
+It didn’t seem like detail for the sake of creative control.